sidsindhur123/GISC_COE_Terrafrom_project/README.md

 5. Commands to push the changes
    ```
    Navigate to the folder where you have cloned the repo.
-Example : C:\GISC_COE_Terrafrom_project-main
+Example : C:\GISC_COE_Terrafrom_project-main in git bash
    git init
    git add .
    git commit -m <message>